-All loss events and relevant incidents are captured in a group-wide incident database.
-The Group has implemented a group-wide Governance, Risk and Compliance solution, GRC platform.
+Operational Risk incidents, issues and Key Risk Incidents are captured in a group-wide Governance, Risk and Compliance solution, GRC platform.
 This group-wide solution is being used by Audit, Risk and Compliance.

 A wide range of management information reports have been tailored to meet the needs of different stakeholders, these also provide information on the Operational Risk profile of the Bank and its subsidiaries.